lubnaasmi/Sentiment_OpenAI_API_Analysis/README.md

 ## Next Steps

 Explore line by line sentiment classification by sending each review individually to the API to ensure one response per input.

 Add a validation step that compares the number of outputs with the number of inputs and flags inconsistencies.

-Pre-clean reviews to strip any HTML tags or formatting that may confuse the model (e.g., <br> tags).
+Pre-clean reviews to strip any HTML tags or formatting that may confuse the model.

 Improve prompt engineering further to reinforce structure and response limits.
-This was due to the model sometimes returning more than one label per review or appending extra lines.
-Even after refining the prompt in multiple ways, the output count varied (e.g., 52, 54, or 60 labels), which required additional cleanup and stricter output formatting to correct.

 ## Conclusion